reddmo/intech/content/blog/svb.md

   - Silicon Valley Bank
   - Pension
 ---
-If you've follow TEST and/or finance news, you certainly haven't missed the stories of the collapse of Silicon Valley Bank.
+If you've follow tech and/or finance news, you certainly haven't missed the stories of the collapse of Silicon Valley Bank.
 But, just in case:

 [Silicon Valley Bank Collapse Sets Off Blame Game in Tech Industry](https://www.nytimes.com/2023/03/11/technology/silicon-valley-bank-crypto-investing.html)